contractautomataproject/ContractAutomataLib/index.md

 or the hotel must be matched by an offer of the other partner.
 Transitions whose labels have a request but no offer are pruned.
 When applying the composition, a bound to the maximum length of a path in the composition is passed as argument.
-This allows to implement a `bounded` composition.
+This allows to implement a bounded composition.
-After the composition is computed, this will be refined to an orchestration.
+After the composition is computed, it is refined to an orchestration.
 This is done with the `OrchestrationSynthesisOperator`, which takes as argument the aforementioned agreement property.
 This composition is depicted in Figure 6 in [SCICO20].